groupfivesoftware/NotificationBundle/README.md

           'createdAt' => $this->getCreateAt(),
           'url' => $this->url,
           'id' => $this->id,
-          'userId' => $this->user->getUsername() //this help server to identify if specific user is connected and send only to that user, you can use athor field for common notification, example group notifications.
+          'userId' => $this->user->getUsername() //This helps the server identify if a specific user is connected and only send notifications to that user.
+You can use another field for common notifications, for example group notifications.
       ];
   }
 }
 ```

-Function jsonSerialize should return an array that must contain field 'userId', the server check all connections if contain this value.
+Function jsonSerialize should return an array that must contain the field 'userId', the server checks all connections if they contain this value.

 # 3. Start server
 Symfony 2 `php app/console server:notification`